OpenTreeOfLife/otindex/updatingStudyIndex.md

 # Ottreeindex procedure

 * Write a generic nudgeIndex method that can handle changes to studies, collections, amendments, or other data types
-* The web application and webhook will not need to change.
+* The web application will not need to change.
+* two possible approaches to triggering:
-* phylesystem-api calls ottreeindex rather than oti, and the payload specifies that the changes apply to studies (new top-level `studies` key).
+  * the webhook stays the same, and phylesystem-api calls ottreeindex rather than oti, and the payload specifies that the changes apply to studies (new top-level `studies` key).
+  * the webhook calls ottreeindex directly, eliminating phylesystem-api from the loop
 * ottreeindex updates the database as needed